bulletmark/pystand/README.md

 `--no-extra-strip` are the only sensible candidates to consider setting as defaults.

+## Github API Rate Limiting

+This tool minimises and caches Github API responses from the [`pystand`][pystand] repository.
+However, if you install many different versions particularly across various releases, you may get rate limited by Github so the command will block and you will see "backoff" messages reported.
+You can create a Github access token to gain increased rate limits.
+Create a token in your Github account under `Settings -> Developer settings -> Personal access tokens`.
+Specify the token on the command line with `--github-access-token`, or set that as a [default option](#command-default-options).

 ## Command Line Tab Completion

 Command line shell [tab